 It was a damning statement — actively preferring people with better-paying coverage over the old and poor — but it reflected the unspoken policy of the hospital industry.
 Noseworthy also said this policy needed to happen so his not-for-profit organization "can be financially strong at the end of the year to continue to advance...our mission."

-So, we decided to comb through eight years of the health system's financial documents to see if it was in peril.
+We combed through eight years of the health system's financial documents to see if it was in peril.
 The gist: Mayo Clinic's finances are well above average.